sirbrialliance/WishingWell/README.md

 TODO:
-text at top to tell you what realm you're in collide with wish, take it to realm, show that you granted the wish
+text at top to tell you what realm you're in collide with wish, take it to realm, show that you granted the wish wishes can spawn in their own realm- need to restrict that